evi1haxor/e1ixir/content/posts/SMED.md

 For performing sophisticated experiments, a smart experiment design is very crucial.
 Let me be very clear here that I haven't been engaged in any high scale research work yet, though my room at my home is something of a lab in itself, and from my experience in _room converted to lab_ research work, I can say that having a good experimental design is half work done.
 As it avoids most of the prescient problems that you think, might come.

-Also, it is of important to know the limits of your experiment and to form testable hypothesis for the observations.
+Also, it is of importance to know the limits of your experiment and to form testable hypothesis for the observations.
 I think that's logical enough...

 ## Experiment Designing